Best Stand Mixer Review – Top 5 Smoothest List for Oct. 2017

 4. Hamilton Beach 63325 6-Speed Stand Mixer

 Not everyone needs a beautiful, heavyweight mega-mixer.
 Sometimes a less-expensive but solid appliance will do just fine – and this Hamilton Beach mixer will do much more than “fine.”
 It isn’t as durable (or as heavy) as a KitchenAid, it doesn’t have that mixer’s versatility and it’s certainly less attractive.
-But at less than $100 and with the same type of complete-bowl “planetary” mixing action that KitchenAid provides, the 63325 stand mixer is a bargain.
+But at for the price, and with the same type of complete-bowl “planetary” mixing action that KitchenAid provides, the 63325 stand mixer is a bargain.

 The Hamilton Beach’s 300-watt motor gives this mixer plenty of oomph to work through most tough cookie or bread dough; there are only six speed settings but it does have a fold setting as well.
 One drawback is the 3.5-quart bowl, but it’s just about the only negative we’ve found, other than the lightweight plastic construction of the machine itself.